andrewcooke/choochoo/docs/kit.md

 Also, names must be unique.
 You cannot re-use the same name for different things.

+## Service Intervals

+You are not restricted to tracking physical items.
+I also use the system to track service intervals for my suspension fork.
+I do this by adding two "items" called `fork-service-lowers` and `fork-service-oil` (the "model" doesn't matter much - I use it to track the make of seals / oil used).

+Doing this lets me see how much time / distance the forks have between service intervals:

+    > dev/ch2 kit statistics fork-service-oil
+	INFO: Version 0.28.beta
+	INFO: Using database at /home/andrew/.ch2/database-0-28.sql
+    Item fork-service-oil
+    `-Model liquimoly
+      +-Lifetime 457d 7h35m16s
+      +-Active Time 4d 9h32m54s
+      `-Active Distance 2089.5km

 ## Loading Activities

-The software has to 'know' what kit is used in what activitiy.
-This is done by defining the aviable `kit` when you load the activity.
+The software has to 'know' what kit is used in what activity.
+This is done by defining the variable `kit` when you load the activity.

 So, for example, if all the fit files in directory `mtb-rides` are from rides on my Cotic bike (defined with `ch2 kit start cotic`), then